top of page

 Law and Sin, the Adamic man and grace: how does the Pauline account fit with the Greek account of the soul?
 The cav'ed man, one could say, is man in Adam and under law.
 Paul did not read Plato or Aristotle.

 Because how to fit together Athens and Jerusalem- these are the common terms.
 Is there not only one nature of man?
-The law-formed man is artificial- but upright, at least.
+The law-formed man is artificial- but at least upright.
 Law is a trellis.

 IF the Christ were true, the nature of man would be this way, to be found in Athens and even Egypt in a way- what would we expect?
 So Athens and Jerusalem are mutually confirming, at their peak.